-Hostels vary in terms of size and how long they will allow you to stay.
-Some of the remaining traditional hostels are large buildings with many residents, often staying in dormitories or shared rooms.
-In recent years however, there has been an increase in the development of smaller schemes consisting of single rooms in smaller buildings, shared houses and flats.
+Hostels vary in size and in how long they allow you to stay.
+Some traditional hostels are large buildings with many residents, who mainly stay in dormitories and shared rooms.
+In recent years, more places have become available in single rooms in smaller buildings, shared houses and flats.

-In addition to providing accommodation, many hostels have staff who offer support to residents, recognising that many homeless people have support needs as well as housing need.
-Support can vary from simple information and advice on benefits or other such matters, to more in-depth help with independent living skills, emotional support and assistance with finding move-on accommodation.
-Some hostels provide specialist support for residents with alcohol, drug, health or mental health problems.
+Many hostels have staff who can offer support to residents.
+This support can vary from providing advice on benefits and finding accommodation, to emotional support and help with independent living skills.
+Some hostels provide specialist support for alcohol, drug, health, or mental health problems.

 Paying for Housing Executive hostel charges

 You can make your Housing Executive hostel payment online through Allpay.
-This service allows you to pay bills 24 hours a day, 7 days a week by debit card.
+This service allows you to pay bills by debit card 24 hours a day, 7 days a week.

-Current hostel dwellers will receive a card when they arrive at the hostel, while past hostel dwellers will receive a card in the post if requested.
+Current hostel dwellers will receive a card when they arrive at the hostel.
+Past hostel dwellers can request a card by post.

-If you are using the service for the first time you will have to register your details and have your Allpay card to hand, as you will require the payment reference numbers.
+If you are using the service for the first time, you will need to register your details.
+For this you will need the payment reference numbers on your Allpay card..

 To pay online, or for more information, please visit our online payment page.